-Keifer’s positive attitude and incredible work ethic are part of what makes The Ribbon Box Cakery such a beloved staple of Marysville’s uptown district.
-The bakery has made cakes for countless residents while livening up the district with its tantalizing smells and enticing window displays.
+Keifer’s positive attitude and incredible work ethic are part of what makes The Ribbon Box Cakery such a beloved staple of the uptown district.
+The local Marysville bakery has made cakes for countless residents while livening up the district with its tantalizing smells and enticing window displays.

 A bakery is born

 The Ribbon Box was born after Keifer and her longtime friend decided to quit their day jobs to pursue their dream jobs.

 “I was working in the school system and although I loved the job I was doing, a friend and I would just dream up things we would do if we weren’t there,” Keifer said.
 “So one day we just said ‘Let’s do it.
 Let’s just try it.’”